raresica1234/Budget-Planner/README.md

 **Note**: Some people have had trouble with opening the project in Visual Studio.
 In order to open the project navigate to: `Server/BudgetPlanner` and double click on the file named `BudgetPlanner.sln`.

 #### Running
-In order to run the project simply click on the run button or press F5.
+In order to run the project make sure you select `BugetPlanner` and not `IIS Express`, and then click run or press F5.

 ### Web Client
 #### Installing packages